 Much of this module’s study materials are online.
 Online materials are composed of pages of text with images, audio/video clips (all with transcripts/subtitles) interactive media.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 Printed materials are provided for some/all module content.

-This module provides a range of learning events both online and face to face.
-Each face to face event offers an online alternative.
-Although not compulsory, tutorials will help consolidate your learning.
+This module provides a range of online learning events.
+Although not compulsory, they will help consolidate your learning.

 Working with others

 You will be required to work with other students for a number of assessments.
 This includes looking at, and commenting on, others’ work, reflecting on others’ comments on your work, and/or working together with fellow learners on a given task.

 The study materials contain some diagrams, graphs, and photographs.
 Interpreting a limited number of these is a part of the study of this module and is assessed in one TMA.
 Figure descriptions are provided for all figures.

 You will be required to search for, and make use of, third party material online for assessment purposes.
 We can provide alternatives for required/assessed research material to enable you to meet the learning outcomes of the module.